Millet (Ottoman Empire): Assyrians

 Assyrians are referred to as 'Asuri' in the Turkish vernacular.
 Assyrians split by Christian sect were thus treated as separate ethnic groups for the Ottoman government.
 The Church of the East largely identifies as Assyrian, but the liturgical language is called Syriac, hence multiple 'millets' for Syriac speaking Assyrians arose as a consequence of the separation by Church affiliation, as was required by 19th century Ottoman law.

-The Syriac Catholic community was recognized as its own millet in 1829.n and the Chaldean Catholic community was recognized as its own millet in 1844.
+The Syriac Catholic community was recognized as its own millet in 1829 and the Chaldean Catholic community was recognized as its own millet in 1844.
 The Syriac Orthodox community in the Ottoman Empire was for long not recognized as its own millet, but part of the Armenian millet under the Armenian Patriarch.
 This meant that the Syriac Orthodox were subject to the hegemony of the Armenians linguistically, culturally, politically, and religiously.
 During the Tanzimat reforms (1839–78), the Syriac Orthodox were granted independent status with the recognition of their own millet in 1873.